 My dairy farmer friend said he’d noticed the opposite effect with cows.
 “They tend not to really graze where they’ve urinated.
 And if the soil is nitrogen deficient, you might get a green spurt of grass in these areas.”

-I got on the phone to AgResearch weed scientist Trevor James, who works from the Hamilton campus.
+I got on the phone with AgResearch weed scientist Trevor James, who works from the Hamilton campus.

 Again, he’d never heard anything relating to burnt pasture and horses but didn’t rule it out.
 “It’s quite likely bare patches in paddocks might be caused by horse urine.
 If it’s high in nitrogen it well could cause a caustic reaction, ammonia can be pretty toxic on the grass too.